sportal-io/unified2/README.md

 ### Bookmark

 To read the current bookmark, you can use `parser.last_read_position`, which is the offset after the last read unified2 event.
-Useful after a 'nodata' event or 'end' event if you wish to resume parsing again later, you can pass this into the `offset: <value>` parameter in the Parser constructor.
+Useful after a 'eof' event or 'end' event if you wish to resume parsing again later, you can pass this into the `offset: <value>` parameter in the Parser constructor.